LesterThomas/ServiceManagementUI/README.md

 To run:

-1. install, node and grunt
+1. install node and gulp
 2. type `npm install` to install required dependancies.
 3. type `gulp` to run server.